 BEST: Soft, warm, and comfortable, tentree graphic tees and hoodies are feel-good essentials made with unique, long-lasting style.
 Most are made with a purposeful blend of organic cotton and recycled polyester, and accented with details like a cork drawcord tab featuring the tentree logo.

-What David says (Employee and tentree fan): David loves the tees mineral wash look and feel.
+What our staff loves: David (TCO Manager and tentree fan) loves the tees mineral wash look and feel.
 He is a true outsider, cyclist and environmental enthusiast, so the idea of planting trees for every tentree hoodie, hat or tee purchased is an added bonus.

 For Women + Men

 GOOD: The founders of Altra are elite athletes and running store managers from the Wasatch Mountains.
 They noticed that the design of most running shoes was hurting runners more than helping them.
 They originally used a toaster to modify their trail running shoes before they developed their own shoes with the goal of making a shoe that let you run the way you were born to.